 Always meet in a public place and never do anything you don't feel comfortable doing.

 Interested in testing one out on your next trip?
 Scroll down to read more about the next crop of digital matchmakers for travelers.

-Ventoura is a great app for those solo travelers who really want to share their experience with someone else.
-You can download the app and start connecting with people at your final destination before you leave.
-The app has a messaging feature that allows you to chat with fellow adventurers going to the same place at the same time.
-Locals can also connect with travelers in their hometown and host a unique tour.
-If you're interested, Ventoura has a list of featured locals you can connect with.
+Bumble BFF is a great app for solo travelers who really want to share their experiences with someone else.
+You can download the app and start connecting with people at your final destination.
+The app allows you to chat with fellow adventurers in the same place as you or befriend some of the locals who can show you around their hometown and host a unique tour.

-Tourbar is like the Tinder for travel.
-This widely popular app helps lonely travellers find companions.
 Head out together for a meal, go dancing at the local hot spot, have a drink at the coolest pub downtown, or just tour the local area.
-There are literally thousands of people all over the world on Tourbar from the USA to Europe, Asia, and India, so swipe and see what travellers are up for a bit of fun in your city.
+There are literally thousands of people all over the world on this app from the USA to Europe, Asia, and India, so swipe and see who's up for a bit of fun in your city.